 Many of the amendments to Schedule 13 resulted from the need to bring in rules for FID paid and received similar to those in existence for franked payments and franked investment income.

 Schedule 13 was also been amended to accommodate international headquarters companies,which did not account for ACT at the time of payment of an FID.
 An international headquarters company had to return details of FID paid to allow for a subsequent reckoning between the company and the Revenue.

+Previous page

+Next page